expo/expo/CONTRIBUTING.md

    - Web: `yarn web`
    - iOS: `yarn ios`
    - Android: `yarn android`
-   - If you are working on Linux, make sure to set the `TERMINAL` environment variable to your preferred terminal application. (e.g. `export TERMINAL="Konsole"`)
+   - If you are working on Linux, make sure to set the `TERMINAL` environment variable to your preferred terminal application. (e.g. `export TERMINAL="konsole"`)

 3. You are now running the `test-suite` app via the `bare-expo` project.
 The next section explains how you can begin to make changes to SDK packages.